richardsonlima/richardsonlima.github.io/_posts/2025-12-23-when-the-game-ends.markdown

 ## The Ethical Layer: Time as Moral Arbiter

-Beyond strategy lies ethics—not as rules, but as **structural alignment**.
+Beyond strategy lies ethics not as rules, but as **structural alignment**.

 - Lies require maintenance.
 - Truth requires only persistence.